 2. Canister Vacuum

-This powerful vacuum comes with a separate canister attached to the wand of the vacuum.
-Because of the separate canister, the engines of these vacuums can be bigger.
-If you’re looking for amazing suction and airflow, consider a canister vacuum.
+This powerful vacuum comes with a separate canister attached to the vacuum’s wand.
+Because of the separate canister, the engines of these vacuums can be bigger and stronger.
+Consider a canister vacuum if you’re looking for amazing suction and airflow.

 - They can clean floors, stairs, under furniture, upholstery, and curtains.

-- They come with a variety of tools for different surfaces and flooring types.
+- They come with various tools for different surfaces and flooring types.

-- They are bulkier, making them harder to store.
+- The canister is bulky, making them harder to store.

 - You need to assemble it before use, so it’s not as quick as other vacuums.